TerisaManuel/Tech-Background/README.md

 I'm actively looking for an entry-level role in IT support — help desk, service desk analyst, or IT support technician.

 What I bring isn't just technical knowledge.
 It's the ability to stay calm when things break, explain complex issues in plain language, and follow through every single time.
-I've built that through years in hospitality and proven it through everything in this portfolio.
+I've built that through years in hospitality and everything in here shows how I've applied it.

 - 🛠️ **Hands-on technical skills** — hardware, networking, troubleshooting
 - 🤖 **AI and automation** — designing and building real workflows using n8n and LLMs